MRAlirad/foundry-defi-stablecoin/README.md

 We can see in the output the two subsequent function calls that lead to our invariant breaking.
 First doStuff was called with the argument of `7`, then it was called with `429288169336124586202452331323751966569421912`, but it doesn't matter what it was called with next, we knew our invariant was going to break.

-### Wrap Up

-In a real smart contract scenario, the invariant may actually be the most difficult thing to determine.
-It's unlikely to be something as simple as x shouldn't be zero, it might be something like

--   `newTokensMinted < inflation rate`
--   A lottery should only have 1 winner
--   A user can only withdraw what they deposit

-Practice and experience will lend themselves to identifying protocol invariants in time, but this is something you should keep in the back of your mind throughout development.

-Stateful/Invariant testing should be the new bare minimum in Web3 security.

 ## Create the fuzz tests handler pt.2

-Now that we've spent time investigating the types of tests available to us, and the strength of methodologies like fuzzing for protocols, we're going to build out our own `Stateful Fuzz Testing` suite for `DecentralizedStableCoin`.

 Navigate to the **[Fuzz Testing section](https://book.getfoundry.sh/forge/fuzz-testing)** in the Foundry Docs to read more on advanced fuzz testing within this framework.